SubbalakshmiC/CCNA-1/CCNA_Sam.md

     ##### Transport
 * One of 2 things:
 	* TCP (handshake like connection e.g. a phone)
+		* The TCP Handshake goes as follows:
+		* SYN → SYN-ACK → ACK
 	* UDP (connection-less e.g. a radio)
 * There is also a mechanism to ensure that a device running multiple applications simultaneously all receive their data.
 * To make this work correctly, incoming data from various applications are multiplexed on the transport layer and pushed to the bottom layers.
 At the other end of the communication, that data is de-multiplexed at the Transport Layer.